IBM/qml4omics/README.md

 Before you can run this project, you need to have python installed on your system

-#### Option 1: Setting up a Python Virtual Enviroment (venv)
+#### Option 1: Setting up a Python Virtual Environment (venv)

-This is the standard way to create an isolated Python enviroment.
+This is the standard way to create an isolated Python Environment.

 **Steps:**